Is the automotive sector in crisis?

 - Visionary: Anyone who wants to assess the right and sustainable trends needs a sensitive feeling and a lasting interest in the trends of this time - and he needs imagination to keep these trends in the future and to draw the right conclusions for his own business strategy.

 - More Pragmatism: Whoever wants to ensure the necessary high flexibility, especially in production, logistics and human resources, must have a healthy portion of pragmatism.
 Only those who adapt quickly to new requirements and make decisions can respond appropriately to short-term changes or fluctuations in orders.

 - Higher agility: In the future, even slimmer and faster reporting paths will be required in the individual hierarchies in order to be able to respond to changes in a clever, quick and interactive manner.
 The decision-making processes are also to be tightened up, because speed is a trump in a time when the development cycles are getting shorter and shorter.

 - Implementation skills: Not only do decisions have to be made, they also have to be implemented in a sustainable way.
 Therefore, a hands-on mentality and the corresponding implementation know-how are required.
 Company Silicon Valley and Silicon Allee are already showing how it works.

-- Pioneer in corporate culture: Tomorrow's managers have to credibly represent the corporate culture or principles of the company as a living example in front of their employees.
-It is necessary to create a culture that allows to speak openly about "not feasible" or "flawed" and constructively turn it into a holistically feasible solution - but at the same time knows no fear of failure.
+- Pioneer in corporate culture: Tomorrow's managers must credibly represent the corporate culture and principles of the company in front of their employees as a living example.
+The aim is to create a culture that allows openly to address “not feasible” or “faulty” and constructively turn it into a holistically feasible solution - but at the same time knows no fear of failure.

-- More openness for cooperation: First examples such as the topic "navigation" show the need in the industry with a view to what others have long known: "What I do not do alone, may work better in a team".
-What has just started in the said example should not stop at topics like "Google" or "Apple".
-The automotive industry needs to open up to new networks.
+- More openness for cooperation: First examples such as the topic of “navigation” show the need in the industry with a view to what others have long known: “What I can't do alone may work better in a team”.
+What has just started in this example should not stop at topics like “Google” or “Apple”.
+The automotive industry has to open up to new networks.

 Networking is required